-You have probably heard jewelry described in many various ways, including antique, vintage, art deco, modern, and estate.
+Evaluating the style of your jewelry?
+You have probably heard pieces described in many various ways, including antique, vintage, art deco, modern, and estate.
 Trusted jewelry experts can help you classify your jewelry item to help you better understand its characteristics.
 But what if you need to understand and describe your item to your jewelry reseller for an evaluation?
 We’re here to help you out.

 Described by age, antique jewelry is classified as any item over 100 years old.
 This includes period predating the Edwardian period (1900-1920), and doesn’t include art-deco styles (a style that emerged in 1925).